arnaunoguera/SiteSeeker/README.md

   -h, --help            show the help message and exit

   --input INPUT, -i INPUT
-                        Input file in PBD format (with extension .pdb)
+                        Input file in PDB format (with extension .pdb)

   --output OUTPUT, -o OUTPUT
                         Desired path and base filename of the output files (without the file extension)